-If your objective is to sign up as many customers as possible on a recurring service agreement, you’ll want to make the decision a no-brainer.
+If you want to sign up as many customers as possible for a recurring service agreement, you’ll need to make the decision a no-brainer.
 One of the best ways to do this is by offering your customers additional incentives to increase the perceived value of your recurring service agreement.
-With that in mind, here are a few benefits you might consider offering customers to encourage them to sign on the dotted line.
+With that in mind, here are a few benefits to offer customers to encourage them to sign on the dotted line.

-- Offer at Least 10% Off — You might have to tweak your margins to fit this into your pricing, but by reducing the cost of your services by at least 10%, frequent customers are more likely to be swayed by the potential savings your recurring service agreement makes possible.
+- Offer at least 10% off — You might have to tweak your margins to fit this into your pricing.
+Still, by reducing the cost of your services by at least 10%, frequent customers are more likely to be swayed by the potential savings your recurring service agreement makes possible.

-Housecall Pro recurring service plans from the mobile app
+Sell recurring service plans from the Housecall Pro mobile app

-By offering your services as part of a recurring service agreement, you can put your income on autopilot and earn more money than you would by waiting around for the phone to ring.
-So instead of depending on inbound calls to stay in business, embrace a subscription-based model to boost your bottom line.
+By offering your services as part of a recurring service agreement, you can put your income on autopilot by receiving a monthly payment to cover a variety of ongoing HVAC services—even small services like filter changes!
+So instead of depending only on inbound calls to stay in business, embrace a subscription-based model to boost your bottom line.

 Create different recurring service plans that work for different customers and have them saved to your Housecall Pro software.
 This will help you combat “slow seasons” and earn you recurring revenue all year long.